testingisdocumenting/znai/td-documentation-cli/documentation/layout/tabs.md

     Cpp: :include-cpp: snippets/simple.cpp {entry: 'main', bodyOnly: true}
     ```

-This will generate a multi tab widget with an include plugin content per tab
+This will generate a multi-tab widget with `include-` plugin content for each tab.

 ```tabs
 JavaScript: :include-file: snippets/file-name.js